David Gibson (Australian politician): Parliamentary career

-David was elected to the Queensland Parliament at the September 2006 state election, winning the safe Independent seat of Gympie for the National Party from a field of seven candidates.
+Gibson was elected to the Queensland Parliament at the September 2006 state election, winning the safe independent seat of Gympie for the National Party from a field of seven candidates.
 In the 52nd Parliament he served on the Public Accounts Committee.
 Promoted to shadow cabinet 16 months after entering Parliament he took on the responsibilities as Shadow Minister for Sustainability, Climate Change & Innovation, and Shadow Minister for Clean Energy Strategy.

-Re-elected in the March 2009 state election, the electorate of Gympie was the safest seat in the Parliament as per the post-election pendulum.
+After his re-election in the March 2009 state election, the electorate of Gympie was the safest seat in the Parliament according to the post-election pendulum.
 He held the senior portfolio as the Shadow Minister for Infrastructure and Planning until September 2010.

-He was the first member of any Parliament in Australia to give a maiden speech in sign language and many give him credit for lobbying to bring the National Week of Deaf People activities into the Parliament, including the provisions of interpreters for question time and a debate between members of the deaf community and members of parliament on disability issues in 2009.
-David was also the first MP to engage a Deaf student as an intern.
+Gibson was the first member of any Parliament in Australia to give a maiden speech in sign language and many give him credit for lobbying to bring the National Week of Deaf People activities into the Parliament, including the provisions of interpreters for question time and a debate between members of the deaf community and members of parliament on disability issues in 2009.
+David was also the first MP to engage a deaf student as an intern.

-Prior to the 2012 state election, he was the Shadow Minister for Local Government and the Shadow Minister for Sport.

-Following the LNP's winning government in the 2012 state election David was promoted to minister for Police and Community Safety.
+Prior to the 2012 state election, Gibson was the Shadow Minister for Local Government and the Shadow Minister for Sport.
+Following the LNP's winning government in the 2012 state election he was promoted to minister for Police and Community Safety.
+He resigned in April 2012 when it was revealed that he had been caught driving while unlicensed.

-On 18 July 2012, the Newman government unveiled a ‘blueprint’ to reinvigorate the Mary Valley, after the previous Labor Government's failed Traveston Crossing Dam project and appointed Gibson to chair the Mary Valley Economic Development Advisory Group.
+On 18 July 2012, the Newman government unveiled a plan to reinvigorate the Mary Valley, after the previous Labor Government's failed Traveston Crossing Dam project, and appointed Gibson to chair the Mary Valley Economic Development Advisory Group.

 On 15 November 2012, Gibson was appointed to chair the State Development, Infrastructure and Industry Committee.

+In his valedictory speech on the 27 November 2014 he said to parliament using Auslan "I use sign language to remind us all that we come here to give a voice to those who elect us.
+We must be true to them."